 Donkeys Embroidery Kit

-This design was adapted from the Quaker Tapestry embroidery ‘Peace Embassies’, it features one of the best loved motos in the Quaker Tapestry, and shows the charming donkeys working together to get their dinner.
-This embroidery kit contains the materials you need to make the embroidered picture of the ‘Donkeys’, with easy to follow guidelines, thread colour guide, photographs and ‘top tips’.
+The Donkeys embroidery kit is shown on the Quaker Tapestry panel called ‘Peace Embassies’.
+Cooperation is better than conflict is one of the best loved motos in the Quaker Tapestry.
+The charming donkeys working together to eat their food.
+This Donkeys embroidery kit contains the materials you need to make the embroidered picture of the ‘Donkeys’, with easy to follow guidelines, thread colour guide, photographs and ‘top tips’.

 You will also need to purchase the Quaker Tapestry Stitch Guide Book which will explain the process of pattern transfer and give you step-by-step instructions of each stitch.